-The algorithm proposed in the dissertation embraces both refining and local propagation concepts, hence it is at once enough efficient and satisfactory general.
+In this paper we propose a generalized algorithm for solving constraint hierarchies.
+This algorithm embraces both refining and local propagation concepts, hence it is at once enough efficient and satisfactory general.
 The algorithm solves constraint hierarchies, even if some constraints must be solved simultaneously, by dividing them into constraint cells as much as possible.
-By constructing a constraint network it also supports "constraint planning", i.e., the method of smart resatisfying of constraints when a value of one variable is changed.
+By constructing a constraint network/graph it also supports "constraint planning", i.e., the method of smart resatisfying of constraints when a value of one variable is changed.
 The division of a constraint solving algorithm into two stages, i.e., the planing and the execution stages, is typical for local propagation and we preserve this feature in our algorithm too.
+Actually, we concentrate on the planing stage of the algorithm there as it is independent of the type of constraints and of the chosen comparator.